chaunnybby7/professionalreadme-generator/GENERATED.md

 ## Installation

-The user should clone the repository from GitHub and download Node.
-This application also requires a file system and inquirer module.
+The user can clone the repository from Github and download Node.js.
+This app requires a file system and inquirer module.

 ## Usage

-  Use inquirer from your command line to answer questions about your project.
+Use inquirer from command line to answer questions regarding your project.

 ## Credits